Phoenix-Protocol-Group/phoenix-contracts/contracts/factory/README.md

 #### 2.  create_liquidity_pool
 **params:**

-* lp_init_info: information for the new liquidity pool
+* lp_init_info: `LiquidityPoolInitInfo` struct representing information for the new liquidity pool

 **return type:**
 `Address` of the newly created liquidity pool